Mircea-s-classes/intro-to-github-fundamentals-Miles726/README.md

 Once you have a commit or multiple commits that you’re ready to add to your repository, you can use the push command to add those changes to your remote repository.
 Committing and pushing may feel new at first, but we promise you’ll get used to it 🙂

+I have sucessfully commit and pushed a change.

 ## 💻 GitHub terms to know

 ### Repositories